What Kind Of Hand Air Pump Should I Buy?

 - High Psi Gauge

-This is a dual-action pump with a built-in pressure gauge that can go up to 20 psi.
+The Solstice is a dual-action air pump with a built-in pressure gauge that can go up to 20 psi.
 It comes with a high-pressure air hose with a Halkey-Robers adapter and a low-pressure hose for smaller inflatables.

-If you got a single action pump with your inflatable and want something a little faster, that won’t be too expensive, this is going to be the perfect pump.
+If you got a single action pump with your inflatable and want something a little faster, that won’t be too expensive, this is going to be the perfect air pump.

 - Comes with 2 Air Hoses

-Best Pump: JLF Triple Action Pump – This pump is my favorite, the idea to add an extra air chamber was a good one and it can pump up ISUP’s so much faster than single-action pumps can.
+The JLF air pump is my favorite, the idea to add an extra air chamber was a good one and it can pump up ISUP’s so much faster than single-action pumps can.
 A friend of mine bought this triple-action pump to replace their electric pump and it has proved to be more durable, quick, and easy to use.
 All the connection points feel sturdy and high quality.
 It’s an excellent pump that I highly recommend.

 What To Consider